Elmer Driedger: Current influence

 His principle of statutory interpretation is the Supreme Court of Canada's preferred approach.
 The principle, which was originally laid out in his 1974 book, The Construction of Statutes, was quoted verbatim in the court's decision in Rizzo & Rizzo Shoes Ltd.:

 The Construction of Statutes became an influential text in Canadian legal circles.
 A second edition was published in 1983.
 Following Driedger's death, Ruth Sullivan, a law professor at the University of Ottawa, substantially revised Driedger's text in the third edition published in 1994.
 A fourth edition was published in 2002, and a fifth edition in 2008.
 Sullivan has become so closely associated with the updated edition of the book that it has since been retitled, Sullivan on the Construction of Statutes.

 Family

-Driedger was married to Elsie Driedger. and had two sons, Alan and Thomas Norman (Tom).
+Driedger was married to Elsie Driedger and the couple had two sons.

 Awards

 Driedger was awarded an honorary Doctor of Laws degree by the University of Ottawa in 1963.